 Pumpkin isn’t “a carb” per se — but it does have carbs!

 Some foods are easy to identify as high carbohydrate foods — bread, rice, and pasta, for instance.
-Some vegetables are high in carbs as well.
-Most people following a ketogenic diet avoid high-carb vegetables like potatoes and corn.
-You may want to remove starchy vegetables from a your diet, too.
+Some vegetables — like potatoes and corn — are high in carbs as well.
+Most people following a ketogenic diet avoid high-carb vegetables and starchy vegetables from their diet, too.

 According to the exchange system from the American Diabetes Association, the following vegetables are classified as starches.